 Klein does understand what’s standing in his way when it comes to immigration.
 He tells Sanders:

 "I agree, you have a nation-state structure, you always are going to, the politics don’t allow anything else.”
 Which is newsplainer for “We would have open borders if it weren’t for those meddling voters.”

 Any policy decision made at the federal level is a difficult one because of how many people are affected.
 Immigration reform means making tough decisions and abiding by those decisions.
-That’s why an informed and honest and open debate is necessary.
+That’s why an informed and honest and open debate is necessary, not a misty-eyed vision of a world with no borders.
 I am confidant at least that most Americans don’t believe public policy should be based on the lyrics to a John Lennon song (except for maybe this one).

 ERIC RUARK is the Director of Research for NumbersUSA

 Updated: Sat, Aug 6th 2022 @ 9:59am EDT